 - Proving intent doesn’t work with anti-discrimination law — and it won’t work with mistreatment in general.
 Anti-discrimination law used to work when it focused on impact.
 The courts’ shift in the 1980s to a focus on intent has rendered anti-discrimination law nearly useless.
 It’s no secret it’s an epic failure.
 The WPSA does not require victims to prove their abuser’s intent, so it would strengthen protections for women and non-white workers who can prove discriminatory impact but not intent.

 - Workplace psychological abuse is an individual problem and an organizational one.
 Courts treat anti-discrimination law, which psychological abuse overlaps with, as an individual problem.
 But it’s a systemic problem often rooted in negative stereotypes and threats to power and control.
-The WPSA focuses on both individual recourse AND collective recourse to address the problem at the root: with employers.
-Employers control the work environment.
+The WPSA focuses on both individual recourse AND collective recourse to address the problem at the root: Employers control the work environment.

 - We can prevent harm of any kind.
 No law will eradicate an issue, but the goal is to prevent workplace psychological abuse as much as possible.
 Prevention means not waiting until harm occurs (not just psychological or physical harm).
 Sexual harassment law acknowledges a hostile work environment is enough for legal recourse.
-The WPSA sets its baseline for a legal claim at a hostile work environment, consistent with sexual harassment law.
+The WPSA sets its baseline for a legal claim at a toxic work environment, consistent with sexual harassment law.

-- A legal remedy must be affordable for all workers.
+- A remedy must be affordable for all workers.
 There is no current law that protects workers from workplace psychological abuse.
 Unless you’re a member of a protected class (sex, race, age, etc.) under the Title VII of the Civil Rights Act — and can prove the abuse is from your protected class membership — you don’t have rights to psychological safety at work under law.
 Making abuse illegal regardless of protected class status while giving more protections to members of protected classes — and putting it under its own agency — would lessen the EEOC and state agency backlogs and lessen the burden on the courts.

 Why discrimination law is ineffective at protecting workers from bullying and mobbing